joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7036946/2026/02/10/olympics-recap-usa-womens-hockey-shiffrin-malinin/

 **10 Dead in Shooting at School and Home in British Columbia**\
-`Police say the person believed to be the shooter was among the dead.
+`Police say the person believed to be the shooter died of a self-inflicted injury.
 A shelter-in-place order for the town of Tumbler Ridge has been dropped.`\
 https://nytimes.com/2026/02/10/world/canada/tumbler-ridge-school-shooting-canada.html

 **Elon Musk Wants to Build an A.I.
 Satellite Factory on the Moon**\